tg12/slow_the_bots/README.md

 # slow_the_bots
-Slow the bot's buy spoofing what they are looking for!
+Slow the bot's by spoofing what they are looking for!

 This is a honeypot project.